TheRincon/YAGA/README.md

 ### True ABBA/BABA analysis ###

+It might be useful to use the pipeline demonstrated in [this tutorial](http://evomics.org/learning/population-and-speciation-genomics/2018-population-and-speciation-genomics/abba-baba-statistics/).
+This does true ABBA/BABA, albeit with a custom ".geno" file.
+It also involves some preprocessing.

 True ABBA/BABA would take SNPs and look at the D-Statistics.
 It would be easist to accept a GFF/GTF file and extract the DNA sequence from there.
 But, to make YAGA as accessible as possible, one can optionally use only a protein fasta and a refrence genome in fasta format.
 Exonerate can take the proteins and create alignments.
+(In progress)

 Regardless of how the DNA is come by, the sequences can then be compared to see certain polymorphisms and evidence of introgression.